-2980 This identifies the role of the specimen to be a Patient, Pooled Patient, QC specimen, or Unknown.
-However, an Analyzer may extend the set with codes from a vendor-defined coding system.
+This identifies the role of the specimen to be a Patient, Pooled Patient, QC specimen, or Unknown in support of the LAW use cases and messaging constructs.
+However, an Analyzer may extend the set with additional codes for HL7 Table 0369 or codes from a vendor-defined coding system.